dynatrace-oss/barista/libs/barista-components/table/README.md

 - Column alignment is set to `number` -> right
 - When no formatter is given, the `dtCount` formatter will automatically be applied, e.g. 1000 -> 1k

+##### dt-simple-order-column

+- When using the `dt-simple-order-column`, the data source provided for the table must be of type `DtTableOrderDataSource`
+- The `dt-simple-order-column` also needs the `cdkDropList` directive and `cdkDropListData` input to work
+- Column alignment is set to `text` -> left
+- Tables using the `dt-simple-order-column` can't be sorted or paginated

 ##### dt-favorite-column